AlexJReid/blog/content/posts/cloud-dataflow.md

 Some data engineers or scientists may prefer to work in Python, for consistency with other work they may do.
 The fundamentals don't change, but it is still important to architect a solution that plays to the strengths of the platform.
 For instance, there is may not be much point in simply wrapping an existing Python program that uses Pandas to count, or uses the multiprocessing library, when there are more _native_ approaches on offer.

 I often find it useful to write these things down to solidify my understanding and find gaps.
+It's a very interesting tech, which looks to be very well proven.
+I'm looking forward to learning more about it and actually getting some of my own pipelines into production.

-This high level post is based on a few days worth of understanding, so take it with a pinch of salt and feel free to correct me!
+Of course, this high level post is based on a few days worth of understanding, so take it with a pinch of salt and feel free to correct me!